isomerpages/moe-guangyangpri/_our-resources/For Students/Student Learning Space.md

 engage in different learning modes.</p>
 <h4>How to Log In?</h4>
 <p>Visit the <a href="https://vle.learning.moe.edu.sg/login" rel="noopener noreferrer nofollow" target="_blank">SLS</a> Webpage
-and log in using MIMS. *Note: Complete the steps in the <a href="/our-resources/for-students/student-accounts/" rel="noopener noreferrer nofollow" target="_blank">Student Accounts</a> page before attempting to log in to SLS.</p>
+and log in using the MIMS ID &amp; Password. *Note: Complete the steps in the <a href="/our-resources/for-students/student-accounts/" rel="noopener noreferrer nofollow" target="_blank">Student Accounts</a> page before attempting to log in to SLS.</p>
 <table>
 <tbody>